piyush-ramnani/gitTest/README.md

 Set up your Git configurations (if not already done) using the appropriate Git commands:

-git config --global user.name "Your Name" git config --global user.email "your.email@example.com"
+git config --global user.name "testGit" git config --global user.email "test@Git.com"

 Explore the repository, its files, and directories to understand its structure and contents.